Benny & Joon: Plot

 Benny, Joon, and Sam go to a park, where Sam starts doing more Chaplin-style slapstick tricks with his hat, a handkerchief, and physical acrobatics, attracting an appreciative crowd.
 Later that evening, while Benny is away convincing a client who is a talent agent to audition Sam, Sam and Joon are physically intimate and express love for each other.
 Upon returning, Benny suggests that Sam turn professional with his comedy routines.
 At the suggestion that Sam go on the road, Joon becomes agitated and makes Sam explain that he and Joon are romantically involved.
 Benny throws Sam out, yells at Joon, and shows her a pamphlet about a group home that the doctor suggested would be a more stable home for her.
-Joon starts hitting Benny and screaming, and he pushes her away.
+Joon starts hitting Benny, screaming that she hates him, and he pushes her away.
 Later, to make amends, Benny leaves to get her favorite pudding.
 While Benny is away, Sam returns, and he and Joon pack suitcases and leave on a bus together.
 Stressed out, Joon begins to hear voices in her head and argues aloud with them, causing a commotion that stops the bus.
 Two paramedics arrive to restrain Joon.
 When Benny arrives at the hospital, the doctor tells him Joon does not want to see him.
-After telling Benny off, Sam goes to stay with Ruthie.
+After telling Benny off for his excessive fear of losing Joon, Sam goes to stay with Ruthie.
 Meanwhile, Benny feels guilty about his treatment of Joon.

 Sam now works at a video store, where Benny finds him and asks for his help.
 They go to the hospital.
 Benny apologizes to Joon, who accuses him of needing her to be ill.
 Benny agrees to let her set up her own apartment in Ruthie's building and tells her that Sam has come back for her.
 The siblings reconcile, and Sam and Joon are reunited.
 Sam and Joon move into the apartment complex that Ruthie manages, where Joon can be assisted.
 Later, Benny brings roses to Ruthie, telling her that his life is now "a lot less complicated".
 He takes another bouquet to Joon's apartment but leaves the flowers in the doorway when he sees Sam and Joon making grilled cheese sandwiches with a clothing iron on an ironing board.